Assessing the most active volcanoes in Iceland to reduce their risk to local populations and infrastructure

 Active ice-covered volcanoes present considerable danger to society due to their explosive, ash-rich nature and the potential to generate destructive glacial outburst floods.
-However, the ability to monitor their activity is complicated by the difficulty in discriminating volcanic and glacial earthquakes as they can appear identical in the seismic record.
-My recent work in Chile and Alaska has demonstrated how newly developed waveform correlation approaches could help distinguish between glacial and volcanic seismicity.
-The multi-disciplinary SIGMA project will apply these methods to an exceptional seismic dataset in Iceland while developing a new automatic classification software.
-The work plan includes creating a new micro-seismic catalogue in which events will be characterised as glacial or volcanic using statistical analysis tools.
-Furthermore, glacial events will be used to calculate subglacial hydraulic properties, an important requirement for modelling future glacier behaviour.
-The 3 targets areas across the Vatnajökull ice cap include some of the most active volcanic and glacial regions in Iceland.
-Under the supervision of Dr Magnússon and Prof. Aðalgeirsdóttir at the University of Iceland, and Dr Jónsdottír during a secondment at the Icelandic Meteorological Office, I will receive exceptional training in research and transferable skills that will allow me to fulfill my future career goal of becoming a leader in geophysical monitoring of volcanoes and other natural hazards.
-Being based at the University of Iceland will mean joining a world-leading research institute in geosciences with opportunities to develop internal and international multidisciplinary collaborations.
-Ultimately, the project will help future activity assessments at the most active volcanoes in Iceland and in turn, reduce their risk to local populations and infrastructure, while contributing towards the long-term EU target of ensuring a more resilient society against natural hazards.
+The ability to monitor their activity is complicated because volcanic and glacial earthquakes can appear identical in the seismic record.
+However, newly developed waveform correlation approaches could help distinguish between glacial and volcanic seismicity.
+The EU-funded SIGMA project will apply these methods to an exceptional seismic dataset in Iceland and develop a new automatic classification software.
+This includes creating a new micro-seismic catalogue to characterise events as glacial or volcanic using statistical analysis tools.
+Furthermore, glacial events will be used to calculate subglacial hydraulic properties, important for modelling future glacier behaviour.